Fun Party Themes for Your Child's 1st Birthday

 Return gift: Peppa Pig book

-Spiderman and other Action Heroes -- One of the easiest themes to work on as, be it Spiderman or Ironman or any other hero, you will get loads of party supplies that fit the theme including masks and banners.
+One of the easiest themes to work on, be it Spiderman or Ironman or any other hero, this theme is always a hit with the kids.
+You will get loads of party supplies that fit the theme including masks and banners.
 Since most of the kids are small, organise a ‘Spiderman Catch a Bad Guy Relay,’ where the parents can help the kids to run and complete the relay.
 A home-made mini tunnel for everyone to run through would be ideal.

 DIY Activity: Mini tunnel for crawling